wearelighthouse/wordpress/README.md

 This is normally the case if it is a paid plugin, but don't worry there is a workaround.
 The following steps will use [Gravity Forms](https://bitbucket.org/wearelighthouse/gravityforms) as an eaxmple.

-1. Create a private [Bitbucket](https://bitbucket.org/wearelighthouse/) repository and add plugins files
+1. Create a private [Bitbucket](https://bitbucket.org/wearelighthouse/gravityforms) repository and add the plugins files
-2. Create a [`composer.json`](https://bitbucket.org/wearelighthouse/gravityforms/src/6edeeb7f6158c3e903c25f32b648fef3c91b5160/composer.json?at=master&fileviewer=file-view-default) to the root of the plugin
+2. Create a [`composer.json`](https://bitbucket.org/wearelighthouse/gravityforms/src/6edeeb7f6158c3e903c25f32b648fef3c91b5160/composer.json?at=master&fileviewer=file-view-default) in the root of the plugin
 3. Push it up to Bitbucket!

-Once this is done we need to add it to our project.
-In your [`composer.json`](https://bitbucket.org/wearelighthouse/donatemate/src/765e9dca5a26701d1a17e1c07be6c5465fea4305/composer.json?at=master&fileviewer=file-view-default#composer.json-29) there will be a propery called `repositories`, you will need to add the repository specified in your plugins [`composer.json`](https://bitbucket.org/wearelighthouse/gravityforms/src/6edeeb7f6158c3e903c25f32b648fef3c91b5160/composer.json?at=master&fileviewer=file-view-default#composer.json-4) to this array.
-Once this is done we can install it like other packages by running  `composer require wearelighthouse/gravityforms` from the root of your project.
+4. In your [`composer.json`](https://bitbucket.org/wearelighthouse/donatemate/src/765e9dca5a26701d1a17e1c07be6c5465fea4305/composer.json?at=master&fileviewer=file-view-default#composer.json-29) there will be a propery called `repositories`, you will need to add the repository specified in your plugins [`composer.json`](https://bitbucket.org/wearelighthouse/gravityforms/src/6edeeb7f6158c3e903c25f32b648fef3c91b5160/composer.json?at=master&fileviewer=file-view-default#composer.json-4) to this array
+5. Install it like other packages by running  `composer require wearelighthouse/gravityforms` from the root of your project